“If anyone learns by heart the first 10 Ayat of Surah Al-Kahf,

 Pg 11 | Pg 12 | Pg 13 | Pg 14 | Pg 15 | Pg 16 | Pg 17 | Pg 18 | Pg 19 | Pg 20 | Pg 21

-This is where the story of the people of the cave begins.
+This is where the story of the people of the cave begins in the Surah.
 If we were to hear about a group of unknown people suddenly emerging from a cave, we would be amazed by it, wouldn’t we?
-But Ibn Kathir mentions that this Ayah is a rhetorical question and a negation.
-An example of this would be when someone spoke to you in a really loud voice so you responded, “Do you think I’m deaf?” which actually means “I’m not deaf!”
+But Ibn Kathir rahimahullah mentioned that this Ayah is a rhetorical question and a negation.
+For example, someone spoke to you in a really loud voice so you responded, “Do you think I’m deaf?” which actually means “I’m not deaf!”

 Hence what this Ayah means is that the story of the people of the cave is a trivial matter in comparison to Allah’s power and ability, the creation of the heavens and earth and other mighty signs – ALL of them indicate the great power of Allah.
 He s.w.t. is capable of doing far more amazing things than the story of the people of the Cave.